 Divide the dough into 2 balls, wrap tightly in plastic wrap, form into thick disk (easier to roll) and refrigerate for 2 hours or overnight.

 Roll each ball of dough out on a lightly floured clean surface until around 1/8" thick.
-Using a cookie cutter, cut out the cookies and use a metal spatula to lift each cookie to the baking sheet, leaving about 1/2" apart.
+Using a cookie cutter or "home" template, cut out the cookies and use a metal spatula to lift each cookie to the baking sheet, leaving about 1/2" apart.
 Repeat with the remaining dough.
 You can re-roll the scraps once (gets too dry after that in my experience).

 Using a plastic straw, cut a hole in the top of the head (or near the top of any shape you're using).
 Repeat with the remaining cookies.